Stuycs-K/final-project-3-shekyank-linv/PRESENTATION.md

 ]
 ```

-From here, we can use significantly fewer characters to get those registers to where they should be, which is a large improvement to using 97 `+` symbols just to get to "a".
+Now, we can use significantly fewer characters to get those registers to where they should be, which is a large improvement to using 97 `+` symbols just to get to "a".

 Python code below:
 ```